1. Which among Puppet, Chef, SaltStack, and Ansible is the best Configuration Management (CM) tool? Why?

 8. What Happens During The Bootstrap Process?

-During the bootstrap process, the node downloads and installs chef-client, registers itself with the Chef server, and does an initial check in.
-During this check in, the node applies any cookbooks that are part of its run-list.
+Answer: During the bootstrap process, the node downloads and installs the chef-client registers itself with the Chef server and does an initial check-in.
+During this check-in, the node applies any cookbooks that are part of its run-list.

 9. Explain whether it is possible to share a single instance of a Memcache between multiple projects?

-10. You are having multiple Memcache servers, in which one of the memcacher server fails, and it has your data, will it ever try to get key data from that one failed server?
+10. You are having multiple Memcache servers, in which one of the Memcache servers fails, and it has your data, will it ever try to get key data from that one failed server?

 11. Explain what is Dogpile effect?
 How can you prevent this effect?

-Dogpile effect is referred to the event when cache expires, and websites are hit by the multiple requests made by the client at the same time.
-This effect can be prevented by using semaphore lock.
-In this system when value expires, first process acquires the lock and starts generating new value.
+Answer: Dogpile effect is referred to as the event when the cache expires, and websites are hit by the multiple requests made by the client at the same time.
+This effect can be prevented by using a semaphore lock.
+In this system when value expires, the first process acquires the lock and starts generating new value.

 12. What is Dev Ops with cloud computing?

-Inseparable development and operations practices are universally relevant.
+Answer: Inseparable development and operations practices are universally relevant.
 Cloud computing, Agile development, and DevOps are interlocking parts of a strategy for transforming IT into a business adaptability enabler.
-If cloud is an instrument, then DevOps is the musician that plays it.
-(DevOps Engineer Interview Questions – You Must Prepare In 2019 (IMP))
+If the cloud is an instrument, then DevOps is the musician that plays it.

 13. What is DevOps Tooling by AWS?

-14. What is a build project in AWS Devops?
+14. What is a building project in AWS DevOps?

-A build project is used to define how CodeBuild will run a build.
-It includes information such as where to get the source code, which build environment to use, the build commands to run, and where to store the build output.
-A build environment is the combination of operating system, programming language runtime, and tools used by CodeBuild to run a build. (devops interview questions and answers pdf)
+Answer: A building project is used to define how CodeBuild will run a build.
+It includes information such as where to get the source code, which builds the environment to use, the build commands to run, and where to store the build output.
+A build environment is the combination of the operating system, programming language runtime, and tools used by CodeBuild to run a build.
+(DevOps interview questions and answers pdf)

 15. Can I work on my AWS CodeStar projects directly from an IDE?

-Yes.
-By installing the AWS Toolkit for Eclipse or Visual Studio you gain the ability to easily configure your local development environment to work with CodeStar Projects; Once installed, developers can then select from a list of available CodeStar projects and have their development tooling automatically configured to clone and checkout their project’s source code, all from within their IDE.
-(Top 50 DevOps Interview Question And Answer)
+Answer: Yes.
+By installing the AWS Toolkit for Eclipse or Visual Studio you gain the ability to easily configure your local development environment to work with CodeStar Projects; Once installed, developers can then select from a list of available CodeStar projects and have their development tooling automatically configured to clone and check out their project’s source code, all from within their IDE.

 16. What Is Vpc?

-A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
-You can configure or create your VPC as per requirement like select region, create subnets (IP- CIDR), configure route tables, security groups, Internet gateway etc to your AWS account By which you can launch your AWS resources, such as Amazon EC2, RDS instances etc, into your VPC.
+Answer: A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
+You can configure or create your VPC as per requirement like select region, create subnets (IP- CIDR), configure route tables, security groups, Internet gateway, etc to your AWS account By which you can launch your AWS resources, such as Amazon EC2, RDS instances, etc, into your VPC.